vicramon/ember-tutorial/chapters/our-app.md

 They can click save, and records will be saved via ajax.

-As you can see, the main object in this sytem is the Lead.
+As you can see, the main object in this system is the Lead.
 This is what we will be focused on manipulating.

 ## Preparing The App